How to Become a Business Analyst

 Now that you know what this profession entails, the next step is to learn how to become a business analyst.

 There isn’t just one path to join this profession.
-Often, people begin working at a company in an entry-level position and work their way up as they gain expertise and experience.
+Often, people start working at a company in an entry-level position and progress as they gain expertise and experience.
 However, these are the general steps people to take to become business analysts:

 Step One: Obtain a Bachelor’s Degree